Volcano: Volcanic gases

 The concentrations of different volcanic gases can vary considerably from one volcano to the next.
-Water vapor is typically the most abundant volcanic gas, followed by carbon dioxide and sulfur dioxide.
+Water vapour is typically the most abundant volcanic gas, followed by carbon dioxide and sulfur dioxide.
 Other principal volcanic gases include hydrogen sulfide, hydrogen chloride, and hydrogen fluoride.
 A large number of minor and trace gases are also found in volcanic emissions, for example hydrogen, carbon monoxide, halocarbons, organic compounds, and volatile metal chlorides.

 Lava flows

-The form and style of eruption of a volcano is largely determined by the composition of the lava it erupts.
+The form and style of an eruption of a volcano is largely determined by the composition of the lava it erupts.
 The viscosity (how fluid the lava is) and the amount of dissolved gas are the most important characteristics of magma, and both are largely determined by the amount of silica in the magma.
 Magma rich in silica is much more viscous than silica-poor magma, and silica-rich magma also tends to contain more dissolved gases.

 Lava can be broadly classified into four different compositions: